 What I love most about the Staedtler Triplus Fineliner is the fine point.
 The .3 mm tip allows me to keep my writing small and neat.
 I also really love the triangle barrel because, it makes writing really comfortable.
 One of the coolest things about the Staedtler Fineliner is the wide range of colors.
 Staedtler makes fineliners in 4, 6, 10, 20 and 36 (!!!) pen packs so you can find a Fineliner in every color under the sun.

 I carried a bookbag 1L and 2L year but 3L year I decided I was done with book bags for good.
 I’m currently using a Dooney and Bourke tote to carry around my essential law school supplies.
-But on days I don’t have to carry my computer, I’ll use my Kate Spade.
 There are so many great totes out there that are sturdy enough to hold everything you need for law school.
-I’ve heard amazing things about the Dagne Dover tote.
-And I’ve been dreaming about a Neverfull Louis Vuitton tote for years, figures crossed next year is the year I get one!
+I’ve heard amazing things about the Kate Spade Molly and the Dagne Dover Classic Tote.
+I’ve been dreaming about a Neverfull Louis Vuitton tote for years, figures crossed next year is the year I get one!

 There you have it!
 The 5 law school supplies I can’t live without.
 Every one of these products are products I intend to keep buying after I graduate and begin my career as a full time attorney.
 For all my fellow students or working women, what are the supplies you can’t live without?